Social computing: Online dating

+Live streaming

+Live streaming is broadcasting live video and audio footage through the internet.
+It is often used to livestream news, video-game gameplay, and/or discussions.
+Some of the most popular livestreaming websites are Twitch and YouTube.
+These platforms allow users with an account to start a livestream and become a live-streamer.
+Users also use these platforms to view and interact with livestreams mostly through built-in online text chat.
+This allows the live streamer and viewers to interact in real-time.

+Other Platforms

+There are some platforms where user to user interactions is more indirect.
+Online maps such as Google Maps and Waze allow users to navigate the world.
+These applications also allow users to report or modify information which provides accurate updates.
+Google Maps notably allows users to write reviews on businesses.
+These reviews are public and can be interacted by the business or other users.
+The interactions on these platforms improve the functionality and service of the application.

 Socially intelligent computing

 Groups of people interact with these social computing systems in a variety of ways, all of which may be described as socially intelligent computing.

 Crowdsourcing

 Crowdsourcing consists of a group of participants that work collaboratively either for pay or as volunteers to produce a good or service.
-Crowdsourcing platforms like Amazon Mechanical Turk allow individuals to perform simple tasks that can be accumulated into a larger project.
+A few examples include Wikipedia, which allows users to contribute their knowledge to a topic, and GoFundMe, which allows users to donate money to individuals or communities in need.
+Other crowdsourcing platforms like Amazon Mechanical Turk allow individuals to perform simple tasks that can be accumulated into a larger project.

 Dark social media

-The Dark social media is the social media tools used to collaborate between individuals where contents are supposed to be only available to the participants.
+The Dark social media are the social media tools used to collaborate between individuals where contents are supposed to be only available to the participants.
 However, unlike mobile phone calls or messaging where information is sent from one user, transmitted through a medium and stored on each user devices, with the medium having no storage permission of the actual content of the data, more and more communication methods include a centralized server where all the contents are received, stored, and then transmitted.
 Some examples of these new mechanisms include Google Doc, Facebook Messages or Snapchat.
 All of the information passes through these channels has largely been unaccounted for by users themselves and the data analytics.
 However, in addition to their respective users private companies (Facebook, Twitter, Snapchat) that provided these services do have complete control over such data.
 The number of images, links, referrals and information pass through digital is supposed to be completely unaccounted for in the marketing scheme of things.